Towards Robust and Reproducible Active Learning Using Neural Networks: Experiments and Results

 \textbf{Validation Set Size}: During training, we select the best performing model on the validation set ($V$) to report the test set ($T_s$) results.
-To evaluate the sensitivity of AL results to the size of $V$, we perform experiments on CIFAR100 with three different $V$ sizes: $2\%$, $5\%$, and $10\%$ of the total samples ($L+U$).
-From results in Table~\ref{tab:valSet_exps_cifar100}, we do not observe any appreciable trend in accuracy with respect to the size of $V$.
-For example, the RSB achieves a mean accuracy of $49.8\%$, $49.1\%$, and $48.4\%$, respectively, for the best model selected using $2\%$, $5\%$ and $10\%$ of the training data as $V$.
-We conclude that AL results do not change significantly with the size of $V$, and a small $V$ set can work for model selection in low-data regimes such as AL, freeing up more data for training the task model; a similar observation was made in a recent SSL study \cite{S4L_DBLP:journals/corr/abs-1905-03670}.
+To evaluate if size of $V$ can affect the conclusions drawn from comparative AL experiments, we perform experiments on CIFAR100 with three different $V$ sizes: $2\%$, $5\%$, and $10\%$ of the total samples ($L+U$).
+From results in \cref{tab:valSet_exps_cifar100}, we did not observe discernible trends in accuracy with respect to the size of $V$.
+For instance, RSB achieves a mean accuracy of $47.5\%$, $43.4\%$, and $46.7\%$, respectively, for the best model selected using $2\%$, $5\%$ and $10\%$ of the training data as $V$.
+However, when the labeled data increases the range of accuracy values is not as large, indicating that training tends to suffer from less variance when higher volume of labeled data was available.
+For example, at $40\%$ labeled data the RSB achieves a mean accuracy of $54.58\%$, $57.24\%$, and $55.06\%$.
+From these experiments, it appears that the initial AL iterations were more sensitive to size of $V$ compared to the later iterations.
+Furthermore, in line with previous experiment, no AL method was consistently better across AL iterations as size of $V$ changes.\\ \textbf{Class Imbalance}: Here, we evaluate the robustness of different AL methods on imbalanced data.
+For this, we construct $L_{0}$ on CIFAR100 dataset, to simulate long tailed distribution of classes by following a power law, where the number of samples of 100 classes are given by $\text{samples}[i] = a + b*\exp({\alpha x})$ where $i\in\{1\dots 100\}; a = 100, x = i+0.5, \alpha = -0.046\text{ and } b = 400$.
+The resulting image count per class is normalized to construct a sampling distribution.
+Models were trained using previously described settings, with the exception of loss function which was set to weighted cross entropy.